jaideng1/bazaar-stocks/README.md

 If you've moved around files outside of src or something like that, then you'll have to reference it in `package.json` under `"files"`.
 You have to replace `./src/app.js` with wherever the starting script is, but you can follow the format of the other files.

 In your shell, run `mkdir build && mkdir dist`.
+Move the files in `saved-icons` to the `build` folder.
 To build the program, run `npm run dist` for your current platform (?
 I think), but to build for Mac, Windows and Linux, run `npm run dist-all-platforms`.